 These little things are awesome.
 They’re made of a stretchy canvas type material and have a marble inside.
 They fit in the palm of your hand and you can just roll the marble back and forth.
 It’s pretty mindless, but it’s calming.
 I’ve found myself playing with them and the students who utilize them love them.
 You can give them out to the students who need them or have them in a jar they can grab themselves (they can have to turn in some type of collateral if you’re afraid of them walking away….figure out what works best for you).

 Monkey Noodles are really addicting.
 They’re each 12″ long but can stretch up to 8′!
 Imagine the possibilities to actually use them for a lesson in a math or a science class.
+Students can stretch, pull, twirl, wrap and squeeze them and they will immediately go back to their original shape and size.
 They are “snappy” though, so be mindful of the age group you are using them with and set some ground rules before allowing freedom with them.

 Have you ever been to a real Japanese zen garden?
 I visited a friend in Florida once and we went.
 It was incredible.
 Do yourself a favor and look up some pictures of one if you’ve never been…WOW!
 Anyway, probably THE most popular thing in my classroom is my mini zen garden on my desk.
 Yes, this one I keep in close proximity…because, sand.
 I can’t tell you how much my students love this thing.
 When they’re stressed or bored or just waiting for time to pass, they come up and play with it.
 They all have to come up with the most perfect design and they are floored when they check it the next day and it’s different.
 They always ask if I set it up each day and I laugh…I don’t ever touch the thing, it’s all them (and a few of my co-workers who indulge as well, of course).